Mbappe in PSG squad to face Dortmund after throat infection but Thiago Silva ruled out | Goal.com

 PSG trail 2-1 from the first leg in Germany and are attempting to avoid exiting the competition at the first knockout stage for the fourth season in a row.

+A second-half brace from in-form Norwegian striker Erling Haaland was enough to earn Dortmund a slender lead in the tie, with Neymar grabbing the only goal for the visitors.

-The game will be held behind closed doors in compliance with measures implemented by French authorities to curb the spread of coronavirus.
+The return at Parc des Princes will be held behind closed doors in compliance with measures implemented by French authorities to curb the spread of coronavirus.

+Valencia's meeting with Atalanta on Tuesday was held in an empty stadium, with Barcelona vs Napoli, Bayern Munich vs Chelsea and Juventus vs Lyon set to follow suit next week as the Champions League bids to avoid any postponements.

+The Europa League has also been forced to ban supporters from attending a number of round-of-16 fixtures due to the COVID-19 outbreak, including LASK vs Manchester United, Olympiacos vs Wolves and Bayer Leverkusen vs Rangers.